Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Mesoscopic structure by inhomogeneous mixing: the staircase

 \subsubsection{The tread width}

 The tread width $\Delta$ of the $E\times B$ staircase, or the mixing zone width, corresponds to the (maximum possible) radial scale of avalanche transport.
-In Tore Supra experiments~\cite{DifNF2017}, $\Delta$ was taken to be the distance between the minima of the correlation length profile, while in KSTAR experiments~\cite{ChoiPPCF2024}, it was defined as the inverse of the average radial wavelength of the temperature corrugation.
-The scaling and the distribution of $\Delta$ was investigated in Tore Supra and KSTAR experiments, respectively, based on the large number of measurements.
+In Tore Supra experiments \cite{DifNF2017}, $\Delta$ was taken to be the distance between the minima of the correlation length profile.
+In KSTAR experiments \cite{ChoiPPCF2024}, it was defined as the inverse of the average radial wavelength of the temperature corrugation.
+The scaling and the distribution of $\Delta$ were investigated in Tore Supra and KSTAR experiments, respectively, based on the large number of measurements.

 The scaling of $\Delta$ with respect to $\rho_*=\rho_s/a$ has been of particular interest since it can be related to the global confinement scaling.
-In the GYSELA simulations~\cite{DifNF2017}, $\Delta$ does not seem to simply increase as $\rho_*^{-1}=a/\rho_s$ increases as shown in Figure~\ref{fig:DELT}(a).
+Here, $\rho_s$ and $a$ are the ion sound gyroradius and the minor radius of plasma, respectively.
+In the GYSELA simulations \cite{DifNF2017}, $\Delta$ does not seem to simply increase as $\rho_*^{-1}=a/\rho_s$ increases as shown in Figure~\ref{fig:DELT}(a).
 Instead, the most probable value has been fixed around $40~\rho_s$ for investigated values of $\rho_*$.
 This feature expects the favorable gyro-Bohm scaling.
-However, in Tore Supra experiments, $\Delta$ seems to increase with $\rho_*^{-1}$ as shown in Figure~\ref{fig:DELT}(b), implying that even with the avalanche regulation by the $E\times B$ staircase, the global confinement scaling can be like the Bohm scaling~\cite{HornungNF2017}.
+However, in Tore Supra experiments, $\Delta$ seems to increase with $\rho_*^{-1}$ as shown in Figure~\ref{fig:DELT}(b), implying that even with the avalanche regulation by the $E\times B$ staircase, the global confinement scaling can be like the Bohm scaling \cite{HornungNF2017}.
 Further research would be required to address this inconsistency.